Mark Linn-Baker: Career

 Linn-Baker starred in the ABC series Perfect Strangers as Larry Appleton, a young man living on his own for the first time in Chicago.
 Larry's world was disrupted when a distant cousin from the (fictional) Mediterranean island of Mypos, Balki Bartokomous (Bronson Pinchot), showed up on his doorstep.
 Storylines revolved around Larry's attempts to show Balki the ways of American culture, although the neurotic Larry frequently proved to be just as naive as Balki.
 The series ran for eight seasons.
 Later, he appeared in Peter Bogdanovich's 1992 film Noises Off.

 In 2005, he was a regular cast member on the WB Network sitcom Twins, which was canceled after a single season.
 He also appeared in the 2010 film How Do You Know as Ron.
 In 2011, he starred in his sixth Broadway show Relatively Speaking in a one-act play by Woody Allen.
 He previously appeared opposite Nathan Lane in A Funny Thing Happened on the Way to the Forum.
 In 2016 he appeared off-Broadway as Sir Peter Teazle in The School for Scandal at the Lucille Lortel Theatre.
 As of 2017 he is playing the role of Carlton Miller, aide to Mayor Margaret Dutton (Lorraine Bracco) on the CBS police procedural drama Blue Bloods.

+In 2019, he played Mayor George Shinn in the Kennedy Center's production of The Music Man opposite Norm Lewis as Hill and Jessie Mueller as Marian.
+He reprised his role when he replaced Jefferson Mays in the 2022 Broadway revival, where he performed opposite Hugh Jackman as Hill and Sutton Foster as Marian.